Origin Story #3: Part 1

 “Oof, really?
 ‘Cause you had me convinced.”
 I say, shaking my head in disbelief.

-“At least tell me you want to become a cop because of your own personal beliefs and not just because your dad was a cop or something.”
-She asks, an expression of pity on her face.
+“Ok, at least tell me you want to become a cop because of your own personal beliefs and not just because your dad was a cop or something.”
+She asks, an expression of disgust on her face.

 “Ok.”
 I throw my arms up in denial and shake my head again.
 “You’re starting to freak me out again.”